Greenstand/treetracker-infrastructure/docs/aws-ml-pipeline-backup/index.md

 ## 1. What this is

-Our AWS account (number 053061259712) holds an old machine-learning system.
+Our AWS account (number <ACCOUNT_ID>) holds an old machine-learning system.
 The system was used to label tree images and train models.
 Nobody has used it for about 15 months.
 It still runs, so it still costs money every month.

 We want to **delete** this old system to save money.
 But first we must **make a safe copy** of any real data it holds.
 This guide is that backup plan.